maynhile13105/AI-Probabilistic-Model/README.md

 a_t \in \\{Buy, Sell, Hold\\}
 $$

-**State Transition**:

-- The action taken at time $t$ does not directly change the next state but influences the reward received.
+**Transition Probabilities $( P(s' | s, a)$**:

+- It defines the probability of transitioning to a new state given a current state and action, but in this stock trading environment, state transitions are deterministic. :
 - The transition is defined by moving from one trading day to the next:

 $$
 s_{t+1} = ({\text{PriceChange}_{t+1}}, {\text{VolumeChange}\_{t+1}})
 $$

+$$
+P(s' | s, a) = 1
+$$

+for the next day's observed market state and 0 otherwise.

 **Reward Function**:

-- This reinforces correct trading behavior while discouraging incorrect decisions.
+This reinforces correct trading behavior while discouraging incorrect decisions.

 | **Action Taken** | **Actual Market Trend** | **Reward** |
 |----------------|---------------------|----------|